kitian616/jekyll-TeXt-theme/case-study.md

 #### 3.1.3 Challenge: Race Condition

 As mentioned, when the Monitoring Service receives a ping, it must update or create a run.
 A chain of subsequent actions follows this.
 The state of a run dictates these subsequent actions, which include Task Queue operations, user notifications, and database operations.
-The Monitoring Service’s Application Server housed all of this in our initial implementation.
+The Monitoring Service’s application server housed all of this in our initial implementation.

 However, we discovered that this approach led to race conditions, occasionally creating duplicate run entities.
 These race conditions arose in scenarios where the job duration was extremely brief, spanning only a fraction of a second, and the start and end pings arrived in quick succession.